mannyebi/Chatman/journals.md

     Access to XMLHttpRequest at 'http://127.0.0.1:8000/api/accounts/login/' from origin 'http://localhost:5173' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: The value of the 'Access-Control-Allow-Origin' header in the response must not be the wildcard '*' when the request's credentials mode is 'include'.
 The credentials mode of requests initiated by the XMLHttpRequest is controlled by the withCredentials attribute.
     AuthContext.jsx:14  POST http://127.0.0.1:8000/api/accounts/login/ net::ERR_FAILED`
 - today is 1404/06/05 .
 I've worked sooo so much on frotn end . it is a super cool experience. now we can log in, sign up and chat with a beautiful (but not yet responsive for mobile 😂😂) user interface.
+- one of my major tasks in backend is to create a chat list for each user. in my opinion, chat list should contains :
+  1- every chatroom which user is a participant of it.
+  2- in telegram, you can also search a users id and find it.
+I want to implement a similar thing later.
+- so now currently I'll just develop an endpoint which returns every chatroom which `user` is a participant of it. here are the required fields :
+  `
+    id: 1,
+    name (display name): 'Family Group',
+    chatroom_name: 'pv_21',
+    lastMessage(filtered to 10 chars): 'See you tomorrow!', time (the last message timestamp): '12:30',
+    unreadCount (this woul): 3, #TODO: implement this later
+    isGroup: true,
+    avatar: '👨‍👩‍👧‍👦'
+  `

+  - [ ] adding default profile picture